Manager: Erica Hunter, PhD

 Immunization statistics are gathered nationally and locally to ensure that children receive appropriate and timely immunizations so as to prevent the occurrence of vaccine-preventable diseases.
 The National Immunization Survey (NIS) is performed by the Centers for Disease Control and Prevention (CDC) and collects statistics for each state on the immunization coverage of children 19-35 months of age.
 Recently CDC has broadened NIS to include adolescents, 13-17 years of age.
-The Virginia Department of Health (VDH) conducts an annual immunization survey for the children enrolled in kindergarten, day care , Head Start programs and 6th grade.
+The Virginia Department of Health (VDH) conducts an annual immunization survey for the children enrolled in kindergarten, daycare, headstart programs, and 7th grade.
 The objective of both surveys is to measure the progress towards having all children receive the recommended immunizations by two years of age and at school entry to assess compliance with attendance requirements.
 In addition, each state Health department collects data on various health behavior and risk factors for disease, including adult immunization, which are reported to CDC (BRFSS).
 All of these surveys contribute to the Healthy People 2020 objectives with the ultimate goal of improving the Nation’s health.

 95% Confidence Interval (CI) – a concept from random sampling theory where an estimate of the coverage rate in a large population is produced from the rate found in a randomly selected group of children who are part of the large group.
 The CI indicates that if the survey were repeated over and over, 95% of the surveys would produce a coverage estimate falling within the range of the 95% CI.
 For example, a rate of 75% ± 2% has a confidence interval of 2%.
 This means that the estimated coverage rate is actually between 73% and 77%.